-Christina Theodoris studies how genes interact within networks to enable proper development and function of the heart, and how disruptions in those gene networks can result in cardiovascular disease.
-Her lab uses a combination of experimental biology and computational modeling to map the gene networks that drive disease and to design therapies that can correct the networks back to a healthy state.
+The Theodoris Lab studies how genes interact within networks to enable proper development and function of the heart, and how disruptions in those gene networks can result in cardiovascular disease.
+They use a combination of experimental biology and computational modeling to map the gene networks that drive disease and to design therapies that can correct the networks back to a healthy state.

 Disease Areas